Heat Pump Pricing Index

 What's available in Alabama

 Alabama has no statewide heat pump rebate program.
-Alabama Power covers most of the state with gas-to-electric conversion rebates; TVA EnergyRight serves the north via local power companies; and several rural electric cooperatives add modest per-ton rebates.
-The IRA HEAR/HEEHRA program through ADECA had not launched as of April 2026.
+Alabama Power covers most of the state with gas-to-electric conversion rebates; TVA EnergyRight serves the north via local power companies (geothermal heat pumps qualify for a separate $1,500 EnergyRight rebate); and several rural electric cooperatives add modest per-ton rebates.
+The IRA HEAR/HEEHRA program through ADECA had not launched as of mid-2026.

 $0